CollinseyNyaga/MDS/readme.md

 	Why this data structure
 </h4>
 	I just wanted to try creating a string that is a collection .
 Thats the first idea.
-	And then i just thought , why not create a Datacontainer that represents different data in strings , and the data can be of many types
+	And then i just thought , why not create a Datacontainer that represents different data inform of strings , and the data can be of many types
 <br>
 	Example , i can store an array of elements in one string ,Or a list of different elements of different types in one single string , and be able to access it rapidly.
 <br>